 1/ Fighting censorship

-2/ Mobilising public figures so that a tweet can no longer lead to years in prison.
+2/ Mobilising politicians so that a tweet can no longer lead to years in prison.